rajatkeshri/rajatkeshri/README.md

 ### Hi there 👋, I'm Rajat Keshri

-🔭 I'm an engineer interested in software/firmware dvelopment, AI/ML aplications and web designing.
+🔭 I'm an engineer interested in Software dvelopment, LLM aplications and web designing.
 Apart from this.
 I'm a photographer and an illustrator.

 <!--